linuxmao-org/Frontieres/README-2.txt

 ———————

-If you haven't already, download the source from http://ccrma.stanford.edu/~carlsonc/256a/Borderlands/index.html, unzip it, navigate to the Borderlands directory in Terminal, and type make.
+If you haven't already, download the source from http://ccrma.stanford.edu/~carlsonc/256a/Borderlands/index.html, unzip it, navigate to the Frontieres directory in Terminal, and type make.

 If all goes well, the source should compile.
 Note, on Mavericks, there may be a number of warnings due to glut functions being deprecated.
 If there are no error messages and only warnings, this should be fine.